If you go online and look up “bad metaphors and similes,” here are a few examples you’re likely to find:

 What is a metaphor if not an attempt to tell the truth slant?
 And why do we need metaphors in the first place?
 Because logos or literallanguage is limited; it can be “too bright.”
 Is using a metaphor to explain metaphor allowed?
 Consider the pin-hole projector; a device used to assist children when learning about a solar eclipse without looking at the sun.
 By looking through the projector, the students see the reflection of something that would otherwise be blinding.

 A few years ago, a friend of mine survived a massive heart attack, and afterwards, when he was physically recovered but still a bit shaken emotionally, we talked about the experience.
 We had no difficulty articulating the “how” or logos of the situation.
 He could explain exactly what occurred from a physiological standpoint that led to the heart attack and what exactly occurred when he had surgery and what procedures the doctors used to save him.
 We discussed his treatment and his diet and exercise regiment moving forward.
+Before it’s too late, being responsible for eating habits is essential.
+Taking medications like orlistat is also recommended for those people who needs to lose weight.
 This part of the conversation was easy.
 What was much more difficult was talking about the deeper meaning of the moment—the “why” of the occurrence.
 Logos was completely inept at answering such questions, and I didn’t really know what else to say.
 Then for whatever reason, a scene from Tender Mercies, a film we’ve talked about over the years, came to my mind.
 It was the scene near the end of the movie when Mac Sledge (Robert Duvall) is heartbroken and trying to make sense of his daughter’s recent death.
 He is digging in a small garden, trying to get his mind off of things while talking to his wife.
 Unsure of what to say or even feel, Mac quietly begins:

 I was almost killed in a car accident once.
 I was drunk.
 I ran off the side of the road and I turned the car over four times.
 And they took me out of that car for dead, but I lived.
 And I prayed last night to know why I lived and she died, but I got no answers to my prayers.
 I still don’t know why she died and I lived.
 I don’t know the answer to nothin’.
 Not a blessed thing.
 I don’t know why I wandered out to this part of Texas drunk and you pitied me and took me in and helped me to straighten out and marry me.
 Why?
 Why did that happen?
 Is there a reason that happened?
 And Sonny’s daddy died in the war.
 My daughter killed in an automobile accident.
 Why?
 You see, I don’t trust happiness.
 I never did; I never will.